mmidlash/bitcoin-analytics-capstone-template/README.md

 - **No Forward-Looking Bias**: All features are lagged to prevent information leakage
 - **Weight Stability**: Past weights are locked and never change as new data arrives
 - **Performance Metrics**: Win rate, SPD percentile, and exponential-decay scoring

+## Capstone Objective

+The capstone objective is to extend the current MVRV-based DCA model by incorporating Polymarket prediction market data for enhanced signal generation:

+- **Polymarket Integration**: Leverage prediction market data from Polymarket (available in `data/Polymarket/`) to incorporate sentiment and probabilistic market expectations into the DCA strategy.
+This could include:
+  - Election outcome probabilities affecting BTC price expectations
+  - Economic indicator predictions influencing volatility assessments
+  - Cryptocurrency-specific market sentiment from prediction markets

 ## Requirements